ArcticFox-Dev/SRGEnt/README.md

 # SRGEnt

-SRGEnt (pronounced Sergeant) is a Simple Roslyn Generator assisted Entity Component Systems library for C#.
+SRGEnt (pronounced Sergeant) is a Simple, Roslyn Generator assisted, Entity Component Systems library for C#.

-It is meant to be a no fuss, easy to use library, providing a simple both to use and to learn API for creating entities and systems.
+It is meant to be a no fuss, easy to use library, providing a simple (both to use and to learn) API for creating entities and systems.

 # Overview

-SRGEnt has been originally created as a library for Unity and was heavily inspired by another ECS framework that was created for unity called [Entitas](https://github.com/sschmid/Entitas-CSharp).
+SRGEnt has been originally created as a library for Unity and was heavily inspired by another ECS framework called [Entitas](https://github.com/sschmid/Entitas-CSharp).

 SRGEnt is not as mature as Entitas or some of the other libraries out there and I would probably not recommend using it for production just yet.

-That said it is fairly easy to set up and the minimal amount of boilerplate to write makes it ideal library to prototype or GameJam with.
+That said it is easy to set up and the minimal amount of boilerplate to write makes it ideal library for creating prototypes or for use at GameJams.

 ## Why create another ECS Framework ?

 There is indeed plenty other ECS frameworks/libraries for C#, but none of them were a 100% fit for me.

 Most of them either require a lot of boilerplate, are complicated to use, debug, or their code is hard to read.
-Others use tools that are hard to configure or use or are not easy to adapt to cusom workflows.
+Others use tools that are hard to configure/use or are not easy to adapt to cusom workflows.

 When I decided to write SRGEnt I had two main objectives in mind.